 The eldest son Brendan took over the business in 1956 and a ladies salon was established in 1957 at the rear of the barbershop.
 His son Donal now manages the Kimmage barbershop since Brendan retired.
 Brendan is a qualified Trichologist.
 Second son Vincent opened his barbershop on The Drimnagh Road in 1952, the fourth son Fergus relocated the ladies salon upstairs along with his sister Maura in 1962.
 Maura worked there until 1973 .
 The fifth son Kevin established his barbershop in Churchtown in 1979 .
 The sixth son Desmond has his barbershop in Baldoyle which opened in 1988 along with his two sons Colin and Conor.

 In 1973 Maura began teaching hairdressing at Crumlin College of Business and Technical Studies and went on to be head of the Hairdressing Department, Department of Eduacation Examiner for the National Hairdressing Trades Certificates and External Examiner for the National Council for Vocational Awards until her retirement in 2008.
 Maura had three sons with her husband Christopher William Clarke (Willie), two of them followed in the family tradition.
-Eoin who is now the National Educator for a large Hairdressing chain Hairhouse Warehouse in Australia and Ciaran who has two barbershops, one in Kildare Town which opened in 2002 and one in Monasterevin that opened in 2007 and one in Newbridge that opened in2018.
+Eoin who is now the National Educator for a large Hairdressing chain Hairhouse Warehouse in Australia and Ciaran who has three barbershops, one in Kildare Town which opened in 2002, one in Monasterevin that opened in 2007 and one in Newbridge that opened in2018.

 In 2005 Maura Clarke was one of the first and the first woman to be inducted into the the Irish Hairdressers Federation Hall of Leaders, her brother Brendan was also inducted into the Hall of Leaders three years later in 2008.
 Two icons in the one family.

 To read an in depth interview with Ciaran Clarke about the history of Roches Barbershops please click here